Italy leaves gay couples waiting at the altar

 “We can hardly think we can go to Europe beating our drum about immigration, (or breaking) the deficit limit, and then be last in the line when it comes to human rights,” Cirinna, who is a member of Renzi’s Democratic Party (PD), told Reuters.

-Renzi’s 18 month-old coalition has enacted a number of reforms, on everything from labor regulations to banking norms, but is swimming against a conservative tide over gay marriage.
+Renzi’s 18 month-old coalition has enacted a number of reforms, on everything from labour regulations to banking norms, but is swimming against a conservative tide over gay marriage.

 Italy’s parliament is just a five minute drive from the Vatican, the seat of power for the Roman Catholic Church which exerts considerable sway over domestic politics, even as its power elsewhere appears to recede.